ssanj/babyloncandle-docker/data/posts/2024-07-17-how-to-call-trait-functions-in-rust.md

 Traits have two types of functions:

 1. Methods - These are functions that take in a `self` parameter
-1. Associated Functions - These are functions that do not take in a `self` parameter
+1. Associated Functions - These are functions that do not take a `self` parameter

-## These are the ways
+## How to invoke Functions of a Trait

 Here are the standard ways of invoking trait functions: